val-town/val-town-blog/src/content/blog/post-mortem-exhausted-host-connection-pool.md

   connection pool, and we've added timeouts to pool queries.
 - We've identified the cause of the deadlock, added tests, and changed the logic to be sure it can't deadlock again.
-- We got unlucky with this one.
-Our external val execution health checks were being routed to other hosts.
+- Our external val execution health checks were being routed to other hosts.
 We've updated these checks to make sure that every host is hit with each health check request.